Skip to main content

 3.5 Post-install — SSO clients, OpenBao, credentials

-# 1. OIDC clients (Flux Web, Grafana, admin console) — writes the client
+# 1. OIDC clients (Flux Web, Grafana, admin console) — materialises the

 # 2. OpenBao — unseal-share custody + controller auth, fully automated.